 Crunch&Sip is a primary school nutrition program, developed to increase the quantities of vegetables, fruits and water being consumed by Western Australian children.
-It is an easy way to help kids stay healthy and happy!
+It is an easy way to help kids stay healthy and happy during class time!

 Crunch&Sip is a set time during the school day for students to eat vegetables and fruit and drink water in the classroom.
 The Crunch&Sip break is not designed to replace recess and must occur within class time.
 Students bring vegetables and/or fruit and a clear water bottle to school each day for the Crunch&Sip break.

-Giving students the chance to re-fuel with fruit or vegetables helps to improve physical and mental performance and concentration in the classroom, as well as promoting long term health.
+Giving students the chance to re-fuel in class with fruit or vegetables helps to improve physical and mental performance and concentration, as well as promoting long term health.

 Crunch&Sip is a well-established program in Western Australia, with over 50% of eligible schools across the state currently certified.